Last Updated on August 21, 2024

 1. Secured with a cable lock

 Cable locks like Python are generally used to secure wildlife cameras.
 The great advantage of the lock is the individually adjustable length.
 Between 30 and 180 cm, the Python cable lock can be clicked into place at any point, similar to a cable tie.
-This means you can even secure more than one trail camera to a tree with one cable lock.
+This means you can secure multiple trail cameras to a single tree using just one cable lock.
+Another advantage is the eyelets found on the back of the housing in most well-known hunting cameras.
+They can be used with a maximum cable diameter.

 2. Secured by a metal housing